woocommerce/woocommerce/plugins/woocommerce-blocks/README.md

 ## Contributing

-## Installing the stable version
+## Installing the plugin version

 We release a new version of WooCommerce Blocks onto WordPress.org every few weeks, which can be used as an easier way to preview the features.

 1. Make sure you have WordPress 5.2+ and WooCommerce 4.0+
-2. The stable version is available on WordPress.org.
-[Download the stable version here.](https://wordpress.org/plugins/woo-gutenberg-products-block/)
+2. The plugin version is available on WordPress.org.
+[Download the plugin version here.](https://wordpress.org/plugins/woo-gutenberg-products-block/)
 3. Activate the plugin.

 ## Installing the development version